Dewey Loeffel Landfill

 In October 2011, the EPA’s Removal Program took over the operation (pumping) and maintenance of the ground water extraction and the leachate collection system which included winterization of the extraction well system to allow for year-round operation of the wells and off-site disposal of the collected leachate and ground water.

 In April 2012 the EPA reached an agreement to perform a removal action at the Site with two of the parties responsible for the contamination, GE and SI.
 This agreement required that the companies take over the collection and the removal of contaminated ground water and leachate.
 As part of the agreement, the companies would also construct a treatment plant adjacent to the landfill to treat the contaminated ground water and leachate.
 GE and SI took over “pump and truck operations” and the operation and maintenance of the ground water extraction and leachate collection system in August 2012.
-Construction of the treatment plant is underway and is expected to be completed by the end of 2013.
+The construction of the treatment plant was completed in November 2013 and the EPA is presently overseeing the startup of the plant.
 The treatment plant may be modified in the future based on the final cleanup plan chosen.
+More information about the treatment plant is available in the Frequently Asked Questions fact sheet.

 While a removal action is sometimes conducted to address immediate threats to the environment or to the people that live or work around a hazardous waste site, the Remedial Investigation/Feasibility Study (RI/FS) is the first step in the long-term cleanup of a site.
 The primary objective of a RI/FS is to determine the nature and extent of contamination, identify potential threats, and evaluate options for cleaning up a site.
 On September 30, 2013, EPA, GE and SI finalized an agreement which requires GE and SI to perform the RI/FS for the landfill and ground water components of the Site.
 On October 30, 2013, the EPA and GE finalized an agreement which requires GE to perform the RI/FS for the drainageways (surface waters and sediments) component of the Site.
 Together the two agreements will result in a comprehensive RI/FS for the Site.